 The Tile Installer Thin-set Standards (ITS) Verification course instructs installers, setters and helpers, on industry standards, practices, and proper installation methods for tile thin-set applications that apply to ceramic tile, porcelain tile, stone tile, glass tile and other types of adhered tile materials.

 The ITS Verification course comes in a USA Standards version that is available in both an English version and a Spanish version.
-It also is available in a Canadian Standards version that is taught in English.
+It also is available in a Canadian Standards version that is taught in English and soon will be available in Canadian French.
 The Canadian Standards version is only available through the Tile Terrazzo Marble Association of Canada (TTMAC) at www.TTMAC.com.
-The USA Standards version is available either through this UofCTS website or through the Ceramic Tile Distributors Association (CTDA) at www.CTDAhome.org.
+The USA ITS Standards version is available either through this UofCTS website or through the National Tile Constractors Association (NTCA) at www.tile-assn.com or through the Ceramic Tile Distributors Association (CTDA) at www.CTDAhome.org, or through Tile Marble Terrazzo Union Local #18 at www.tileunion.org.

 This course is also meaningful to architects, general contractors, consultants, inspectors, and owners who want to be aware of the industry installation standards, practices, and methods.

-Tile installers can earn verification annually showing that they have studied and understand current industry standards and proper installation methods for thin-set applications.
+Tile installers must earn verification every two years showing that they have studied and passed the course, and that they understand current industry standards and proper installation methods for thin-set applications.

 The ITS Certificate is a huge benefit to tile installation companies.
 It demonstrates to architects, homeowners, and to their other customers that their tile installers have been trained to install tile per industry standards.
-It also demonstrates the company’s commitment to quality installations, and ultimately helps companies earn more jobs, earn more money and avoid costly delays and failures.
+It also demonstrates the company’s commitment to quality installations, and ultimately helps companies earn more jobs and earn more money, while avoiding costly delays and failures.

-Once enrolled, students have 24/7 access for 14 days to complete the course.
-The course is interactive and loaded with short video clips and photos to maximize learning.
+Once enrolled, students have 14 days to complete the course with 24/7 access via the computer.
+The course is interactive and full of short video clips and photos to maximize learning.
+Depending on the pace of the student, and without interruption, the course can be completed within 4 to 5 hours.

-Employers can track employees’ progress in the course and can access performance reports.
+Employers can track employees’ course progress and can access performance reports.
 A passing grade enables students to print out a personalized certificate to carry with them, indicating that they have completed the ITS course.

-Installers who pass the course and have at least one year experience as a full time tile installer can use the ITS acronym next to their name indicating they are ITS Verified by the UofCTS.
+Installers who pass the course and have at least one year experience as a full time tile installer (a setter or a finisher) can use the ITS acronym next to their name indicating they are ITS Verified by the UofCTS.

-The ITS Certificate is only good for one year and annually the installer must retake the updated course as a refresher and to stay current with the new industry standards.
-A 50% discount is offered to those renewing their ITS Verification.
+The ITS Certificate is only good for two years so installers must retake the updated course every two years in order to stay current with the new industry standards.

-The course is available in both English and Spanish and can be completed within about four hours, depending on the pace of the student.
+The course is available in both English and Spanish and can be completed within about four to five hours, depending on the pace of the student.

 - Course Introduction